 Our certified Home Care Managers partner with older adults, persons with disabilities, and their caregivers to identify their individualized needs and to access funding for in-home services, with the goal of delaying institutional placement.
 With an eye always toward safety and the quality of life, our Home Care Managers connect individuals, families, and caregivers to a network of resources that may be available to them.

 LifeTime can connect caregivers to assistance including respite and other direct services.
 We also offer a free, online library of caregiver resources:

 This online resource offers a wide range of caregiver-related topics presented in a rich format of text and videos.

-Easy, one-time registration required.
+Free, easy, one-time registration is required.

 Long Term Care Ombudsman